colton389/Lidar-Annotater/README.md

 # Lidar-Annotater
-Code for adding viewing videos and adding annotations
+Code for viewing videos and adding annotations